 Perfect for building muscles with its low calorie count and high protein content, whey protein is also full of nutrients such as glutamine and BCAAs.
-These nutrients aid in muscle stimulation and growth.
-(1)
+According to one of the studies found on the National Center for Biotechnology Information website, these nutrients aid in muscle stimulation and growth .

-Whey is a protein lover’s dream and manages to be filling while also being quick to digest.
-This results in speeding up the muscular repair and growth process to help with more effective muscle building.
+Whey is a protein lover’s dream, and it manages to be filling while also being quick to digest.
+This results in speeding up the muscular repair and growth process, which helps with more effective muscle building.

 3. Lean Beef

-These nutrients include plenty of protein, creatine, as well as B vitamins and minerals.
+These nutrients include plenty of protein and creatine, as well as B vitamins and minerals.
 A Healthline study states,

-Light canned tuna, preferably tuna that comes packed with water instead of unhealthy mystery oils, is a perfect weight building food that includes vitamin A, omega fatty acids, and many B vitamins that are essential for healthy body weight and exercise function.
+Light canned tuna, preferably tuna that comes packed with water instead of unhealthy mystery oils, is a perfect weight-building food that includes vitamin A, omega-3 fatty acids, and many B vitamins that are essential for healthy body weight and exercise function.

-A great way to incorporate protein into your diet without packing on calories, shrimp can be prepared a variety of ways as a meal or a snack any time of day.
+A great way to incorporate protein into your diet without packing on calories can be prepared in a variety of ways as a meal or a snack any time of day.

-Shrimp are also filled with leucine, an amino acid naturally found in animal protein.
+Shrimp are also filled with leucine, an amino acid naturally found in animal proteins.
 This amino acid is crucial for muscle mass to grow and function.

-Containing high quality protein including leucine and other essential amino acids, eggs are perfect for muscle building.
-(2)
+Containing high-quality protein, including leucine and other essential amino acids, eggs are perfect for muscle building .

-Eggs have long been misunderstood as artery cloggers, but the cholesterol filled yolks can left out if you are going for a lower fat diet.
+Eggs as a pre-workout have long been misunderstood as artery cloggers, but the cholesterol-filled yolks can be left out if you are going for a lower-fat diet.

 Recipes containing egg whites also work to add healthy protein to your diet without the extra fat and cholesterol.